usc-isi-i2/kgtk/docs/transform/unreify_values.md

-The unreify_values command simplifies data while copying a KGTK file from input to output, by removing extra nodes caused by RDF value reification.
+The unreify-values command simplifies data while copying a KGTK file from input to output, by removing extra nodes caused by RDF value reification.
 This type of reification happens when there is a desire to model contextual or complementary information about a value.
 A new object is created to hold the